piotrwitek/react-redux-typescript-guide/README.md

 import * as React from 'react';
 import { Subtract } from 'utility-types';

-// These props will be subtracted from original component type interface InjectedProps {
+// These props will be subtracted from base component props interface InjectedProps {
   count: number;
   onIncrement: () => any;
 }

-export const withState = <BaseProps extends {}>(
+export const withState = <BaseProps extends InjectedProps>(
   BaseComponent: React.ComponentType<BaseProps>
 ) => {
-  // These props will be added to original component type type HocProps = BaseProps & {
+  type HocProps = Subtract<BaseProps, InjectedProps> & {
-    // here you can extend hoc props initialCount?: number;
+    // here you can extend hoc with new props initialCount?: number;
   };
   type HocState = {